Extending an outdoor wireless signal with a WiFi range extender can be easily done with the right unit.

 There is a 2.4GHz and 5GHz version that can be bought.

 Setting up a WiFi range extender can be confusing sometimes.
-Most manufacture try to make the setup as easy as possible but some skills will still be needed.
+Most manufacturers try to make the setup as easy as possible, but some skills will still be needed.

 Also, be sure to know the type of router you have as your network interface to the internet.

-For this reason, if your network is in an urban setting than 5GHz frequency likely will be better.
+For this reason, if your network is in an urban setting, then 5GHz frequency likely will be better.

-If you live outside a city in a less congested WiFi area than 2.4GHz is likely better.
+If you live outside a city in a less congested WiFi area, then 2.4GHz is likely better.